Pan Pacific International (OTCMKTS:DQJCY) Shares Gap Down - Here's What Happened

 Pan Pacific International Holdings Co.
-(OTCMKTS:DQJCY - Get Free Report) shares gapped down before the market opened on Tuesday .
-The stock had previously closed at $12.02, but opened at $11.55.
-Pan Pacific International shares last traded at $11.8850, with a volume of 11,869 shares.
+(OTCMKTS:DQJCY - Get Free Report) shares gapped down prior to trading on Monday .
+The stock had previously closed at $11.47, but opened at $11.04.
+Pan Pacific International shares last traded at $11.4280, with a volume of 57,813 shares changing hands.

-Separately, Zacks Research upgraded shares of Pan Pacific International to a "hold" rating in a research report on Wednesday, April 8th.
-One equities research analyst has rated the stock with a Hold rating, According to MarketBeat.com, the company presently has an average rating of "Hold".
+Separately, Zacks Research upgraded shares of Pan Pacific International to a "hold" rating in a report on Wednesday, April 8th.
+One research analyst has rated the stock with a Hold rating, Based on data from MarketBeat.com, Pan Pacific International currently has a consensus rating of "Hold".

 Pan Pacific International Company Profile